xsylic/bloxstrap/README.md

 Bloxstrap is only supported for PCs running Windows.

 ## Installing
-Download the [latest release of Bloxstrap](https://github.com/pizzaboxer/bloxstrap/releases/latest), and run it.
+Download the [latest release of Bloxstrap via CI](https://github.com/xsylic/bloxstrap/actions), and run it.
 Configure your preferences if needed, and install.
 That's about it!

-Alternatively, you can install Bloxstrap via [Winget](https://winstall.app/apps/pizzaboxer.Bloxstrap) by running this in a Command Prompt window:
+Alternatively, you can install Bloxstrap (official by pizzaboxer) via [Winget](https://winstall.app/apps/pizzaboxer.Bloxstrap) by running this in a Command Prompt window:
 ```
 > winget install bloxstrap
 ```